Churchill Greens

 Then comes the cart ride to six - arguably the most interesting ride in The Villages.

-Heading east, the views open up, but it’s the sounds that really get your attention.
-You might hear cows, a donkey, - or if you’re lucky - a distant train whistle.
-There are barbed-wire fences, tree-lined ranch boundaries, and wide-open space that feels as though they should be “out west”.
+Heading south, the views open up and you'll see cows, a donkey or two - and if you’re lucky - you'll hear a distant train whistle.
+Barbed-wire fences and tree-lined ranch boundaries give this wide-open space an “out west” feel.
 One time I swore I heard a cowbell, and suddenly “Don’t Fear the Reaper” was stuck in my head.
-And it does make you wonder - are there more cows than senior citizens out here?
-On this stretch, it certainly feels that way.

 Now, back to golf.....

 The sixth hole is the visual payoff.
-It’s on my Postcard List for a reason and easily one of the most beautiful shots you see.
-After all that sensory input, it’s time to refocus.
-Pull the driver, aim down the right side of the fairway, for the best approach to the green.
+It’s on my Postcard List - surely one of the most beautiful shots you see.
+After all that sensory input, it’s time to refocus because this is also your hardest hole of the day.
+Aim down the right side of the fairway for the best approach to the green.

 The closing stretch from seven through nine continues the visual feast.
-Each hole introduces subtle elevation changes and requires precision.
-Seven is the shortest with the most forgiving green - no excuses there.
+Each hole introduces subtle elevation changes and precision positioned greens: Seven is the shortest with the most forgiving putting surface - no excuses there.
 Eight plays 146 yards over wetlands to a green that slopes distinctly left.
 And the ninth finishes strong with a ravine carry and two guarding bunkers.
 Aim for the center, trust the swing, and give yourself a chance to walk off with par.

 ^^^ Haha - the cows aren't that close!
 But their "moos" are!

 Churchill Greens isn’t just a course you play - it’s one you experience.
-If you slow down just a bit, listen closely, and take in what’s around you, it might be the most stimulating round in town.
+If you slow down just a bit, listen closely, and take in what’s around you, it's one you won't forget.

 Toughest to Easiest: